CRBroughton/Forager/README.md

 - npm
 - pnpm
-- go 1.20+ (this is version Forager is built against)
+- go 1.20+ (this is the version Forager is built against)

 Forager can then be installed via the following methods: